jakesower/spectragraph/packages/postgres-store/README.md

 ### Database Schema Generation

-The store automatically creates PostgreSQL tables that match your Data Prism schema:
+The store automatically creates PostgreSQL tables that match your SpectraGraph schema:

 - Resource attributes become table columns with appropriate PostgreSQL types
 - Relationships are implemented as foreign keys or junction tables